 Risk.
 Risk is the degree of uncertainty about an investment return as well as the potential harm that could arise if that investment return falls short of what the investor expected.
 Typically, the higher the investment risk, the potentially higher–but by no means guaranteed— investment return.

 Risk tolerance.
 Risk tolerance is the degree of uncertainty an investor can handle when it comes to knowing how much money an investment will make or lose.
 It’s an investor’s ability to tolerate sharp gains and losses during the course of holding an investment, without undue angst.

 Rollover.
 The transfer of money contained in a 401(k), 457, 403(b), or similar type of account, into an Individual Retirement Account.

 Rule of 72.
 A calculation used to determine how long it takes an investment or price to double.
 For an investment, it’s calculated by dividing the interest an investment earns into 72.
 For example, it would take an investment earning 10% a year 7.2 years to double.
 (72 / 10 = 7.2 years.)
-Use it also for determining how fast prices double.
+It’s used the same way for determining how fast prices double.
 With average inflation at 3%, prices double every 24 years (72 / 3 = 24 years).

 Security.
 Examples of securities discussed in this blog are stocks, bonds, and mutual funds.